Around 46% of small businesses in the United States don’t track inventory or use a manual method. Now don’t do that.

 Which One Should You Choose for Your Business?

-Whether you should opt for a perpetual inventory system or its periodic counterpart, totally depends on your situation.
-As discussed above, both inventory systems have their pros and cons and selecting between the two is contingent upon your business.
+In the battle between periodic inventory system vs perpetual inventory system, which one you should opt for, totally depends on your situation.
+As discussed above, both perpetual and periodic inventory systems have their pros and cons and selecting between the two is contingent upon your business.

 However, the underlying fact is that it is not possible to maintain accurate inventory levels without a physical inventory count.
 40% of large businesses will work with a perpetual inventory system at separate outlets but they will use the periodic system at their core.